-Applying an energy model developed using Trane’s TRACE 700TM software, 2RW simulated a wide variety of energy conservation measures intended to achieve Zero Net Energy (ZNE) efficiency – wherein energy consumption is reduced to such a level that renewable resources can provide the balance of the building energy provided.
+Applying an energy model developed using Trane’s TRACE 700TM software, 2RW simulated a wide variety of energy conservation measures (ECMs) intended to exceed requirements of ASHRAE 90.1 baseline.

-2RW analyzed strategies to minimize the heating and cooling loads, including improvements to the interior lighting design – such as installing high efficiency lighting fixtures along with automatic controls and daylight harvesting measures.
-Once heating and cooling loads were minimized, 2RW reviewed the heating, ventilating, and air conditioning (HVAC) systems and suggested heat recovery options, thermal storage, and water-to-water heat pumps to further minimize the energy consumption of the building.
+2RW analyzed strategies to minimize the heating and cooling loads.
+This included improving to the interior lighting design by installing high-efficiency lighting fixtures, automatic controls, and daylight harvesting measures.
+Once heating and cooling loads were minimized, 2RW reviewed the HVAC systems and suggested heat recovery options, thermal storage, and water-to-water heat pumps to further minimize building energy consumption.

 COST: $24 million

 ESTIMATED ENERGY SAVINGS: 25-year life cycle cost savings of $439,490